-Since our program becomes progressively more focused on discipleship, students entering grades 7 - 12 ought to profess personal salvation in Jesus Christ.
-They should attend and be actively involved in a Bible believing church regularly.
+Since our program becomes progressively more focused on discipleship, students entering grade 6 ought to profess personal salvation in Jesus Christ and attend a Bible believing church regularly.
 Timberlake Christian School expects that all its students attend a church of like faith regularly.
-For enrollment or re-enrollment, we require a yearly pastoral reference for each student grades 7-12 (some temporary exceptions may be made for international students).
+For enrollment or reenrollment, we require a yearly pastoral reference for each student in grade 6 (some temporary exceptions may be made for international students).
 A TCS faculty member will send a pastoral reference to a spiritual leader via email.
 This spiritual leader should know your child specifically and be able to provide insight into the student's spiritual condition and verify local church involvement.
 A student may be denied enrollment if not involved in a Bible-believing church and attending regularly.